porzione/wtcurve/README.md

-# Tool for generating morphing wavetables used in audio synthesis.
+# Tool for generating wavetables used in audio synthesis.

 ## wtcurve